halal-beef/Meme-Downloader-2016/readme.md

 ### **NOTES**:

   - This program saves logs on `C:\Users\%USERNAME%\AppData\Local\Dottik\Meme Downloader 2016\Logs\log[LogDate].log`
-  - This program is compatible with Windows, Linux compatibility is on the makings.
+  - This program is compatible with Windows and Linux.

 ------------------